-This report contains forward-looking statements that are based upon current expectations within the meaning of the Private Securities Reform Act of 1995.
+This report contains forward-looking statements that are based upon current expectations within the meaning of the Private Securities Litigation Reform Act of 1995.
 We intend that such statements be protected by the safe harbor created thereby.
 Forward-looking statements involve risks and uncertainties and our actual results and the timing of events may differ significantly from the results discussed in the forward-looking statements.
 Examples of such forward-looking statements include, but are not limited to, statements about or relating to:

-- the initiation, progress, timing, scope and anticipated date of completion of clinical trials and development for our drug candidates and potential drug candidates by ourselves, GlaxoSmithKline, or GSK, or the National Cancer Institute, or NCI, including the expected timing of initiation of various clinical trials for our drug candidates and potential drug candidates, the anticipated dates of data becoming available or being announced from various clinical trials and the anticipated timing of regulatory filings; - our plans or ability for continued research and development of drug candidates, such as CK-1827452, ispinesib and SB-743921, or to commercialize drugs with or without a partner, including our intention to develop clinical development and sales and marketing capabilities; - the potential benefits of our drug candidates and potential drug candidates; - the utility of the clinical trials programs for our drug candidates, including, but not limited to, our drug candidates for the treatment of each of heart failure and cancer; - issuance of shares of our common stock under our committed equity financing facility, or CEFF, with Kingsbridge Capital Limited, or Kingsbridge; - receipt of milestone payments, royalties and other funds from our partners under strategic alliances, such as with Amgen Inc., or Amgen, and GSK; - our expected roles in research, development or commercialization under our strategic alliances, such as with Amgen and GSK; - losses, costs, expenses and expenditures; - the sufficiency of existing resources to fund our operations for at least the next 12 months; - guidance concerning revenues, research and development expenses and general and administrative expenses for 2007; - the scope and size of research and development efforts and programs; - our ability to protect our intellectual property and avoid infringing the intellectual property rights of others; - potential competitors and competitive products; - capital requirements and our needs for additional financing; - future payments under lease obligations and equipment financing lines; - expected future sources of revenue and capital; - our plans to obtain limited product liability insurance; - our plans for strategic alliances; - increasing the number of our employees and recruiting additional key personnel; and
+- The initiation, progress, timing and scope of clinical trials and development for our drug candidates and potential drug candidates by ourselves, GlaxoSmithKline, or GSK, or the National Cancer Institute, or NCI, including the anticipated timing for initiation of clinical trials, anticipated dates of data becoming available or being announced from clinical trials and the anticipated initiation of additional sites and increased enrollment rates for clinical trials; - our and our partners' plans or ability for continued research and development of drug candidates, such as CK-1827452, ispinesib, SB-743921 and GSK-923295, including our intention to develop clinical development capabilities; - the potential benefits of our drug candidates and potential drug candidates; - the utility of the clinical trials programs for our drug candidates to inform future development efforts; - our plans or ability to commercialize drugs with or without a partner, including our intention to develop sales and marketing capabilities; - issuance of shares of our common stock under our 2007 committed equity financing facility, or the 2007 CEFF, with Kingsbridge Capital Limited, or Kingsbridge; - receipt of milestone payments, royalties and other funds from our partners under strategic alliances, such as with Amgen Inc., or Amgen, and GSK; - our expected roles in research, development or commercialization under our strategic alliances, such as with Amgen and GSK; - losses, costs, expenses and expenditures; - the sufficiency of existing resources to fund our operations for at least the next 12 months; - guidance concerning revenues, research and development expenses and general and administrative expenses for 2007; - the scope and size of research and development efforts and programs; - our ability to protect our intellectual property and avoid infringing the intellectual property rights of others; - potential competitors and competitive products; - capital requirements and our needs for additional financing; - future payments under lease obligations and equipment financing lines;

-• expected future amortization of employee stock-based compensation.
+- expected future sources of revenue and capital; - our plans to obtain limited product liability insurance; - increasing the number of our employees and recruiting additional key personnel; and - expected future amortization of employee stock-based compensation.